RabirajB/RabirajB/README.md

 - 👋 Hi, I’m Rabiraj
 - 👀 I’m interested in Deep Learning and Natural Language Processing
-- 🌱 I’m currently learning and doing research on Transformers
+- 🌱 I’m currently learning and doing research on Hate Speech
-- 💞️ I’m looking to collaborate on interesting projects on text generation, bias in NLP
+- 💞️ I’m looking to collaborate on interesting projects on synthetic text generation, instruction tuning and data efficient methods for Hate Speech Detection
 - 📫 How to reach me?
 LinkedIn and Twitter

 <!---